News and Events

 states that it is "a first look at our editors' most exciting new wines".
 Then, we are excited to be included on the cover for our 2017 Wrath Pinot Noir, McIntyre Vineyard.

 as must-visit tasting rooms while in the Monterey/Carmel area.
 For decades, Decanter has been the 'go to' source of information for European wine lovers.
 We can't wait to show off our region to visitors from across the ocean.

 The Wine Spectator's recent Tasting Highlights' article

 "9 California Pinots from the Grape's Top Regions" includes our newly released 2017 Wrath 115/667 Pinot Noir.
-It feels great to represent our Monterey appellation and show that great grapes are being grown here.
+It's rewarding to represent our Monterey appellation and show that seriously good grapes are being grown here.